martynchamberlin/Lottery/README.md

 ## Implementation

 The game play is a pretty accurate execution of the 3 most popular games at [the Oklahoma lottery site](http://www.lottery.ok.gov/online_games.asp).
-They are as follows
+They are as follows:

 - Powerball
 - MegaMillions